Professional pest control services in Killeen, Texas

 What pests are most common in the Harker Heights area of Killeen?

 Harker Heights residents call Romex most often about termites, ants, and mosquitoes.
 Mosquitoes thrive near Stillhouse Hollow Lake and wooded areas, while ants and termites are common in new construction.
 Our technicians recognize the specific pressures in Harker Heights — from mature landscaping to water features and wooded edges — and tailor treatments accordingly.
-If you live in Harker Heights, schedule a free inspection to map the pressure points on your property before the next seasonal surge.
+If you live in Harker Heights, schedule a no-obligation assessment to map the pressure points on your property before the next seasonal surge.

 Is pest control worth it in Killeen, Texas?